-This project provides wireless internet access at all twenty-nine (29) Police Stations and forty-two (42) Health Centers throughout St. Vincent and the Grenadines at a minimum speed of 8 Mbps.
-The cost of this project is Seven Hundred and Eleven Thousand, and Fifteen Dollars (EC\$711,015), and was implemented by Karib Cable (FLOW)) for a period of two (2) years.
+This project was signed on November 1, 2012 and it provided wireless internet access at all twenty-nine (29) Police Stations and forty-two (42) Health Centers throughout St. Vincent and the Grenadines at a minimum speed of 8 Mbps.
+The cost of this project is Seven Hundred and Eleven Thousand, and Fifteen Dollars (EC\$711,015), and was implemented by Karib Cable (FLOW) for a period of two (2) years.
 Thirty-one (31) computers were installed at various clinics, and fourteen (14) computers installed at the Milton Cato Memorial Hospital.
-The Royal St. Vincent and the Grenadines (RSVG) Police Force Training School was also outfitted with ten (10) computers to assist the recruits and other officers with their research work.
-This project also came to an end in 2017 and a project for the continuation of the maintenance of the services was tendered.
-The NTRC subsequently entered into a contract with Cable and Wireless on May 14th, 2019 for the continued provision of services at the sites under the project.
-The contract for this project is Five Hundred and Forty Dollars (\$541,340.00) and will run for two years.
+The Royal St. Vincent and the Grenadines Police Force (RSVGPF) Training School was also outfitted with ten (10) computers to assist the recruits and other officers with their research work.
+This project was commissioned on June 12th, 2015 and came to an end in June 2017 and a project for the continuation of the maintenance of the services was tendered.
+The NTRC subsequently entered a contract with Cable and Wireless on May 14th, 2019 for the continued provision of services at the sites under the project.
+The contract for this project is Five Hundred and Forty-One Thousand, Three Hundred and Forty Dollars (\$541,340.00) and will run for two years.